DOMELAND/auth-middle-server/README.md

 # Middle-server

-This is the implementation of the  auth-middle-server  for Domeland
+This is the implementation of the  auth-middle-server for Domeland ,<br>
+auth-middle-server should work with auth-server in one server (domeland version), <br>
+and also should deploy an nginx server in front of all , see below topology picture

 #### Topology